From My Kitchen to Remote BCBA Supervision: How This Started

 Culpeper Baptist Church stepped in

 Once strangers started showing up, we needed a bigger space.
-Culpeper Baptist Church in Culpeper, Virginia stepped up and let us use their facility so the classes could keep going.
+Culpeper Baptist Church in Culpeper, Virginia, stepped up and let us use their facility so the classes could keep going.
+Then a winter day changed everything.

-Some drove up to two hours each way for that one-hour weekly class.
+Almost every single family still showed up.
+Some drove up to two hours each way for that one-hour class.
+That was the moment I realized:

 The need was bigger than I thought.